Home

 The B.C.
 Liberal government has been trying to foster the mining sector, in part to help diversify the forest-based economy in north and central B.C., which will lose jobs as a result of the mountain pine beetle epidemic.

-The government has adopted a number of mining-friendly policies and actions including providing tax credits, eliminating the provincial sales tax on mining machinery and equipment, and upgrading and building roads.
+The government has adopted a number of mining-friendly policies and actions including providing tax credits, eliminating the provincial sales tax on

 The government has also streamlined regulations, and recently introduced revenue sharing with First Nations for new mines.